chucknewmanjr/PerformanceExperiment/README.md

 # [Setting] table
 This table gives you control over arbitrary values used in the code.
 - EXPERIMENT VERSION - Recorded in [ExecutionLog] so you can tell which type experiment you were running.
 - NUMBER OF USERS - Typically, 5.
 This is the number of users created.
-The fake staging data is distributed amung this number of users.
+The fake staging data is distributed among this number of users.
 - RUN SECONDS LIMIT - Typically, 60.
 The [p_RunProcessTransactions] proc stops processing at that time limit.
 - PROCESS TRANSACTIONS ROW COUNT - Typically, 1000 to 100,000.
 It's the number of rows processed each time [p_ProcessTransactions] is called.